Kuggo/UnivOREsity/Lessons/Boolean Logic.md

 With these operations combined we can make all sorts of complex expressions that make up a computer.
 Yes a computer is just a really complicated series of logic expression.
 One could argue that we as humans can also be represented by an even more complicated series of expresions

+## Boolean Expressions

+Boolean expressions are formed by combining Boolean values and logical operators.
+These expressions work like they would in basic math.
+For example, the expression `True AND False` is a Boolean expression that evaluates to `False`.

+Boolean expressions can also include variables, which represent unknown Boolean values.
+For example, the expression `x AND y` is a Boolean expression that includes the variables `x` and `y`.

+## Boolean Laws

+There are several laws that hold for all Boolean expressions, regardless of the values of the variables.
+These laws can be used to simplify Boolean expressions by replacing them with equivalent expressions.

+Here are a few examples of Boolean laws:

+- `AND` and `OR` are associative, meaning that the order in which the operands are grouped does not affect the result.
+For example, `(x AND y) AND z` is equivalent to `x AND (y AND z)`.
+- The `NOT` operator is distributive over `AND` and `OR`.
+For example, `NOT (x AND y)` is equivalent to `(NOT x) OR (NOT y)`.
+- The `AND` operator has higher precedence than the `OR` operator, meaning that `AND` is evaluated before `OR`.
+For example, `x AND y OR z` is equivalent to `(x AND y) OR z`.

+### DeMorgan's laws
+DeMorgan's laws state that the complement of the union of two sets is equal to the intersection of their complements, and the complement of the intersection of two sets is equal to the union of their complements.
+This can also be written as:

+- (A U B)' = A' ∩ B'
+- (A ∩ B)' = A' U B'

+where A and B are sets, and ' denotes the complement of a set.

+In terms of Boolean algebra, DeMorgan's laws state that:
+- NOT(A OR B) = NOT A AND NOT B
+- NOT(A AND B) = NOT A OR NOT B

+These laws provide a way to simplify logical expressions by swapping conjunction for disjunction or vice versa.

+---

 ## Logic Gates